What is Business, Economic and Social Studies (B.E.S.S.)?

 Study abroad and language options

-First and second year B.E.S.S. students have the option to study French, German, Spanish, Russian or Polish.
+First and second year B.E.S.S. students have the option to study Irish, French, German, Spanish, Russian or Polish.
 Students also have the opportunity to study abroad in their third year at leading universities in countries such as France, Germany, Italy, Netherlands, Austria, Belgium or Spain, as well as English-speaking international exchange programmes to prestigious universities in Europe, North America, Australia and Asia (China, Hong Kong and Japan).
 Some of the more popular universities are Uppsala University, Sweden; Emory University, Georgia, Senshu University, Japan; IEP – Institut d’Études Politiques de Paris, France; QUT Queensland University of Technology, Brisbane, Australia and the University of Copenhagen, Denmark.

 Study Business, Economics, and Social Studies (B.E.S.S.) at Trinity College Dublin